matteorizzuto/matteorizzuto.github.io/_pastresearch/4_ActivityScaling.md

 title: "<h1>Activity Budget Scaling in Carnivores</h1>"
 permalink: /research/past-research/4_ActivityScaling
 collection: pastresearch
-excerpt: 'Carnivores live a high-risks, high-rewards life: they eat highly energetic food but it costs a lot of energy to find it.
+excerpt: 'Carnivores live a high-risks, high-rewards life: they eat highly energetic food but it costs a lot of energy to hunt.
 I used a mathematical models to study how different-sized species respond to these challenges.'
 ---

 <img src="../images/icl_manor.png" alt="Manor House at Silwood Park Campus, Ascot" style = "width:400px;height:300px;margin-right:15px;float:left">